Find out how VAT applies to education, research, vocational training, examination services and goods and services connected with these activites.

 Vocational training provided for a charge

-- for an eligible body, other than a commercial provider of tuition in EFL (see section 4), the vocational training is exempt
+- an eligible body, other than a commercial provider of tuition in EFL (see section 4), the vocational training is exempt

-- for a non-eligible body (see section 4), the vocational training is exempt to the extent that it’s funded under an approved government funding scheme (see section 13)
+- a non-eligible body (see section 4), the vocational training is exempt to the extent that it’s funded under an approved government funding scheme (see section 13)

 Research provided for a charge